 The Anglican Church of St Nicholas is part of the worldwide Anglican Communion.
 The Church of England is the originator and mother church of the Communion.
 Archbishop of Canterbury is the spiritual head, ‘primus inter pares’, first among equals, of the other Primates of the various provinces.

-The Anglican Communion is organized into diocese.
-The Church of England is made up of 42 Dioceses.
-Each of the dioceses has a structure of boards and councils responsible for different aspects of the Church’s work including ministry, mission and education.
+The Anglican Communion is organized into dioceses.
+The Church of England is made up of 42 dioceses.
+Each of the dioceses is headed by a bishop and has a structure of boards and councils responsible for different aspects of the Church’s work including ministry, mission and education.